 Follow these steps to conduct probability sampling:

 1. Choose your population of interest carefully: Carefully think and choose from the population, people you believe whose opinions should be collected and then include them in the sample.

 2. Determine a suitable sample frame: Your frame should consist of a sample from your population of interest and no one from outside to collect accurate data.

-3. Select your sample and start your survey: It can sometimes be challenging to find the right sample and determine a suitable sample frame.
+3. Select your sample and start your survey: It can sometimes be challenging to find the proper sample and determine a suitable sample frame.
 Even if all factors are in your favor, there still might be unforeseen issues like cost factor, quality of respondents, and quickness to respond.
-Getting a sample to respond to a probability survey accurately might be difficult but not impossible.
+Getting a sample to respond accurately to a probability survey might be difficult but not impossible.

 But, in most cases, drawing a probability sample will save you time, money, and a lot of frustration.
-You probably can’t send surveys to everyone, but you can always give everyone a chance to participate, this is what probability sample is all about.
+You probably can’t send surveys to everyone, but you can always give everyone a chance to participate.
+This is what a probability sample is all about.